Central Coast Rainforest

 Islands along BC's central coast (Photo by NCC)

-Traditionally, forestry activity is the major threat along the Central Coast.
+Traditionally, forestry has been the major threat along the Central Coast.
 High-profile, international campaigns to save the Great Bear Rainforest have inspired collaboration between governments, Indigenous groups, non-profit organizations and industry.
 Together, these groups are attempting to implement sustainable resource-harvesting practices and to establish new protected areas.

 NCC has been involved in this natural area since the acquisition of the Koeye Estuary Conservation Area in 2005.
-In the following decade, NCC acquired 1,893 acres (766 hectares) in the natural area.
+In the following decade, NCC acquired 766 hectares (1,893 acres) here.
 The next stage will prioritize building relationships with local communities to better protect this remote area's natural values.

 Gullchucks forest (Photo by NCC)